EMGS 2023 Annual Meeting

 New publication: Prediction of physicochemical and pharmacokinetic properties of botanical constituents by computational models

-A newly published study from the Botanical Safety Consortium used computational models to predict the physiochemical and pharmacokinetic properties of botanical constituents.
-This study investigated 103 major compounds from…
+A newly published study from the Botanical Safety Consortium, selected for the cover of Journal of Applied Toxicology, used computational models to predict the physiochemical and pharmacokinetic properties of…

 New publication: Within-laboratory reproducibility of Ames test results: Are repeat tests necessary?